likith18/FAST-K_means/README.md

 - The range for the number of clusters (`min_clusters` and `max_clusters`).
 - Model name for embeddings (`model_name`).
 - Batch size and device for computation.

-## Logging
-Logs are generated to track the model's execution process, errors, and warnings, providing better debugging support.